devcontainer-config/features/ReadMe.md

 A non-root user can be created via the `ghcr.io/devcontainers/features/common-utils` feature, but it cannot override an existing user with UID 1000.
 A UID 1000 user in devcontainer is necessary for sensible file permission behavior in the host.

-According to Docker behavior, directories mounted as named volumes are owned by root, unless the corresponding directories are created up-front with the correct ownership.
+According to Docker behavior, directories mounted as named volumes are owned by root, unless created up-front with the correct ownership.
 This feature creates default XDG base directories for `remoteUser` so that they have the correct ownership when mounted as named volumes.

 Use cases: